EGR-314-Team-307-Spring-2026/Team307.github.io/docs/03-Project-Requirements/Project-requirements.md

 title: Project Requirements
 ---

+## Overview

+Our project's scope area will be water.
+It should be able to swap between surface floating and fully submersible; the system will have to move, take samples, and collect waste.
+It is an exploration device, so we should add features that fit that genre like some sort of self-charging feature and multiple sensors.
+Below are areas of focus that the modules can be made of.

 ## Requirements

 | Requirement | Description | How the requirement will be met  | Requirements to pass/ Failure conditions | Satisfying Requirements  | Stretch Goal? (y/n) |